Anchorsify/Anchorsify.github.io/_summons/Salamander.md

 Ordering the chameleon to move while in its mouth is 1 AP for every 5 IC the chameleon spends moving, and it cannot make tongue attacks (Tongue Lash and Wrap-Up) while carrying someone in its mouth.

-Being inside the chameleon's mouth makes it generally impossible to affect the outside world, and imposes a complete loss of visibility, with one exception.
-Someone using the blue blood can see through the chameleon's mouth, and view the outside world.
+Being inside the chameleon's mouth makes it generally impossible to affect the outside world, and imposes a complete loss of visibility, with one exception: Someone using the blue blood can see through the chameleon's mouth, and view the outside world.

 ###### 5. Terms of Contract
 The chameleon will flee under the following circumstances: